FIT File Viewer Online

 or click to browse

-FIT files are designed to be compact and efficient, making them ideal for resource-constrained devices like GPS watches.
+FIT (Flexible and Interoperable Data Transfer) is a compact binary file format developed by Garmin.
 Unlike text-based formats like GPX or TCX, FIT files use a binary encoding that minimizes file size while supporting a rich set of data fields.
 You can learn more in the official FIT Protocol documentation.

 History of the FIT Protocol